20-wash/Mapping_with_only_rplidar/README.md

 ## Overview
 A ROS 2-based package for mapping using **RPLiDAR** and **RF2O laser odometry**.
 This repository integrates RPLiDAR for scanning and RF2O for odometry estimation, allowing autonomous mapping in an environment.

 This is a package that make the 2D map of the environment with the help of RP lidar only.
 It only require RP Lidar to create the map.
-Instead you don't have the lidar, the bag file is attached herewith.
+Instead you don't have the lidar, the bag file is attached herewith (a ROS bag file containing recorded LiDAR data is provided for testing).

 ## 🛠 Features
 - **LIDAR-based Mapping**: Uses RPLiDAR for 2D mapping.